jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

-You can see this same conversation at a car, clothing, appliance, entertainment, cosmetic, and other once upon a time cutting edge companies.
+This same conversation happened at car, clothing, appliance, entertainment, cosmetic, and other once upon a time cutting edge companies.
 After the Industrial Age ended in 1969, they wanted to keep their time in the sun going.
-To do so, the juniors of this world, with no idea how their industry worked, or how to make anything new, paid for more "mad men" dark majic shows.
+To do so, the juniors of this world, with no idea how their industry worked, or how to innovate, paid for more "mad men" dark majic advertisements, car shows, and franchise movies.

 And when that didn't work, a large, confusing, and ever-growing rulebook became their superweapon to defend their gates against new technology.

-Only established Industrial Age companies and bureaicracies (whose leaders are often close) had the money to buy the lawyers who could interpret the rulebook in their favor.
+Only established Industrial Age companies and bureaucracies had the money to buy the lawyers who could interpret the rulebook in their favor.
 Henceforth, the massive rulebook of society became a Death Star to the Internet Age.
-Leaders like "junior" became Darth Blockbusters.
+While "junior" became Darth Blockbusters who adopted antagonism as his ideology.

-Antagonism became their ideology, causing Main Street to live an every unhappier life.
+We can only defeat him by reaching for modern levers of power.

 ## Levers of Power

 In the Industrial Age, when regular people thought of politics, they first had to think of ideologies.
 This was because government policy was society's biggest lever of power.
-To have any say in what that lever did, Main Street could only support Right or Left.
+To have any say in what that lever did, Main Street could only support Right or Left political parties.

 The Internet Age changes the power dynamic.
-Now when you think of politics Stargazer, you should not think of ideology, nightly news broadcasts, or what commentators think.
-You must think of of apps, websites, and electronics.
+Now when you think of politics Stargazer, you should not think of nightly news broadcasts or what Left/Right commentators believe.
+You must think of apps, websites, and electronics.
 These are the new levers of power.

-Thus, the most important political question of our time is asking "who controls mine?".
+Thus, the most important political question of our time is asking, "who controls mine?".

 The middle-class can start to control their society with water reclaimers, home agriculture, solar panels, and records of communication.
 Once we believe in Techvolution, we'll be player gods in our minds.
 But only when we control our own levers of power, will we be player gods in reality.

 ## Polar Bears in the Amazon

 The era of mass-production is over.
 But politicians went along with Darth Blockbuster's antagonism.
-That's why instead of adapting solutions to local problems, our government rulebook encouraged us to keep replicated past products.
+It was easier to replicate past products, then adapting new solutions to local problems.

-Our society used dark majic to try and make people happy with living in the past.
+Our society used dark majic to make people happy with living the Woodstock 1969 lifestyle.
 Thus, to look like we're improving education, we put up more prestigious colleges.
-To deal with traffic jammed and decaying roads, we sold more luxury cars.
-To make people "happy," we built more glamorous yet generic suburban homes.
+To deal with traffic-jammed and decaying roads, we sold more luxury cars.
+To make people "happy," we built more generic suburban homes.

 ![suburbs](/img\diagrams\suburbs.jpg)
 _Can you guess where these pictures were taken?
 You can't, because mass-production brought mass-uniformity that's very unusual in our history, and in Nature._

-If you'd see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, we'd stop and wonder, "why are these biologies here?".
-Likewise, when we see the same modes of transportation, working hours, and houses, in Boston and Phoenix, we should see something is out of place.
+If you'd see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, you'd stop and wonder, "why are these biologies here?".

+Likewise, when we see the same modes of transportation, working hours, and houses in Boston and Phoenix, we should see something is out of place.

-Different geographies, demographics, and weather give different problems and thus force custom biologies.
-Likewise, we should have different homes, work cultures, and cyborgologies too.
+Different geographies, demographics, and weather give unique problems and thus force custom biologies, and they should produce different cyborgologies too.

-If you're asking how our cyborgologies should evolve, I don't know.
+If you're asking how humanity should evolve, I don't know.
 That's your choice.
 It's up to free lifeforms to adapt.
-I am sure an archeologist digging us up would have a heck of time telling the difference between Miami and Toronto, Auckland and Calgary lifestyles.

-We have none of the splendid diversity of life in Nature, the ancient world, or Middle-Earth.
-(This is a hint of the beautiful place we'll build in the era of mass-collaboration and enjoy in the lands of perpetual profit.)
+But, I am sure we have none of the splendid diversity of life in Nature.

 <div style='position:relative; padding-bottom:calc(54.69% + 44px)'><iframe src='https://gfycat.com/ifr/BriefPersonalAlleycat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/briefpersonalalleycat">via Gfycat</a></p>
 _If this was a Nature show, you could tell the difference between desert, mountain, or coastal life.
 You can't with us today.
-And that's a big problem._
+And that's a big problem.
+Credit: [Office Space](https://en.wikipedia.org/wiki/Office_Space)._

 The Western world's mass uniformity is why we're unhappy.
-We're forced to live in a world so interconnected with "just in time" economics our lives have little antifragility.
-One plant does down, one port is closed, one virus pops up and the world feels massive pain.

-All because we're not free to adapt our housing, work schedules, transportation methods, food supply, power generation etc. to our local environment.
+We're forced to live in a world so interconnected with "just in time" economics our lives have little adaptions to make life easier.
+We should be free to adapt our housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.

-The result is, we're as unhappy as a camel would be if forced to live in the Amazon.
+But because we're stuck in the Industrial Age's and its mass uniformity, we're as unhappy as a camel forced to live in the Amazon.

-It's expensive for a lifeform to live a life of fragility outside of its ecosystem.
-That's why despite disagreeing on everything else, our politicians have agreed to keep borrowing more money.
-They want to keep the Industrial Age, the era of mass-production, and their ruling philosophy alive.
-Unable to adapt is also why regular people have so much debt.

-In short, can you imagine all the money a polar bear would owe trying to live in the Sahara?
+Can you imagine all the money a polar bear would owe trying to live in the Sahara?
 Or a camel in the Amazon?
 You don't have to, just look down.

 ![Government debt](https://en.wikipedia.org/wiki/Consumer_debt#/media/File:Consumer_and_Government_Debt_as_a_%_of_GDP.png)
 _Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment.
-We've borrowed from the future to avoid doing the hard work of finding more efficient ways of living and working.
-We will happily do this in the era of mass-collaboration.
+We've borrowed from the future to avoid adapting ourselves, which we'll do in the era of mass-collaboration.
 Because you know what makes a camel happy?
-Living in the fucking desert._
+Living in the f*cking desert.
+Credit: [Wikipedia](https://en.wikipedia.org/wiki/Consumer_debt)._

 ## Ideologues Don't Care About Evolution

 Ruling philosophies are compelling.
 They can make firm believers of people who sometimes have a hard time applying their theory to the real-world.
 One example is Lysenkoism.
 This was a pseudo-science in the Soviet Union that assumed our genes inherit learned traits.
 So, for example, if you lived in a hot climate, your genes would morph to sweat more.

 Darwin said the opposite.
 He taught us our genes are set in stone, and it's the fittest who survive.
-Soviets didn't want to believe that because it sounded like elitism, which their communist ideology said was unnatural.
+Soviets didn't want to believe that because their communist ideology said natural selection was unnatural.
 The result was Soviet genetic research didn't exist.
 Soviet agriculture didn't get better seeds.
 And thousands of Soviet biologists were sent to labor camps for asking questions.

 Likewise, Progressive and Conservative extremists won't go easy.
-These ideologues don't know—or care—about upgrading to the Interner Age.
+These ideologues don't know—or care to know—about upgrading to the Interner Age.
 Even now, they're fighting evolution to stay alive.

-These fights get very serious—like when Europe set itself aflame in the Thirty Years War fighting for a bypassed Medieval Age ruling philosophy.
+These fights get very serious—like when Europe set itself aflame in the Thirty Years War fighting for Protestantism and Catholicism.
 Now we have enraged Progressives and Conservatives blaming each other for our society's problems.

-As the coronavirus drains our money, the Left and Right fights over trigger words, tea-party marches, woke culture, pronouns, toxic campuses and boardrooms, and "convince me I'm wrong" trolling, will only get worse.
+The coronavirus will drain our money.
+That means the Left and Right fights over trigger words, tea-party marches, woke culture, and "convince me I'm wrong" trolling, will only get worse.
 These misguided people will keep raising tensions until we click a new philosophy.

 Watch out.